Welcome to the Emory Oral History Program!

 Current Projects

-We are continuing to interview for our Underrepresented Voices series.
-If you identify as a Black, Latinx, LGBTQ+, or first-generation college student and would like to participate in this project, sign up here!
+We are continuing to invite people to interview for the Emory Oral History Program's Underrepresented Voices series.
+If you identify as a Black, Latinx, LGBTQ+, First-Generation college student/grad, or First-Generation American and would like to share your stories and experiences, please sign up for a pre-interview to learn more.

 Information and Resources